MicrocontrollersDev/Alternatives/docs/launcher/prism_gnu.md

 #### `The java binary "" couldn't be found.
 Please fix the java path override in the instance's settings or disable it.`

 In the main screen of Prism Launcher, click `Settings` near the top, a popup should appear.
 From here click `Java`, under `Java Runtime` you should click `Auto-detect`, a new popup should appear, listing the java versions.
-Here you should be given the option to choose the java version that will be used, click on `1.8.0_xxx`(xxx symbolizes the newest version of Java at the time of your installation).
+Here you should be given the option to choose the java version that will be used, click on `1.8.0_xxx`(xxx symbolizes the newest version of Java at the time of your installation), or whatever version of Java you want to use such as 17 for newer versions of Minecraft.

-If you do not see any version, [you should redo step 1](#step-1-installing-java)
+If you do not see any version, [you should redo step 1](#step-1-installing-java).

 <br>

 #### `This instance is not compatabile with Java version x.`

 Click your instance and go to edit. click `Settings` on the left.
 From here click `Java installation` so that the section is ticked and editable.
 Click `Auto-detect`, a new popup should appear, listing the java versions.
-Here you should be given the option to choose the java version that will be used, click on `1.8.0_xxx`(xxx symbolizes the newest version of Java at the time of your installation).
+Here you should be given the option to choose the java version that will be used, click on `1.8.0_xxx` (xxx symbolizes the newest version of Java at the time of your installation).

-If you do not see any version, [you should redo step 1](#step-1-installing-java)
+If you do not see any version, [you should redo step 1](#step-1-installing-java).

 <br>